NLJinchuriki/supra-starkey-connect/packages/supra-starkey-connect/README.md

 - **Event Handling**: Simplified event listeners for account changes, disconnections, and network changes.
 - **Multiple Build Formats**: Supports ESM, CJS, and Browser (IIFE) builds to cater to different environments.
 - **Comprehensive Methods**: Includes methods for connecting, disconnecting, sending transactions, signing messages, and more.
-- **SSR Enhancements**: Version 1.0.9 addresses specific SSR issues, ensuring better compatibility with server-rendered applications.
+- **SSR Enhancements**: Version 1.0.9 and up addresses specific SSR issues, ensuring better compatibility with server-rendered applications.
 - **Utility Functions**: Provides utilities like `HexString`, `remove0xPrefix`, and `sleep` for common tasks.
 - **BuilderTypes**: Exports `BuilderTypes` for constructing transaction payloads and other blockchain-related data structures.
 - **Undocumented Methods Support**: Exposes additional methods currently undocumented by StarKey, with plans for full support as documentation becomes available.